What the ____ is a VPN?

 The VPN services we know of that adopt an advertising-based model usually have data transfer limits and are likely more focused on selling ads than customers’ privacy and security.
 Be sure to check their policies concerning privacy and use of your information and we’re sure you’ll agree ad-based VPN services are not the bargain some might think.

 Yes!
-As we just mentioned, we’ll unconditionally refund 100% of your money within 30 days of purchase of our annual subscription and within 10 days for 3 and 6 month subscriptions.
-For the monthly plan, you may simply cancel at anytime and future billing will cease.
-We may ask you why so we ensure it is not some easily correctable configuration change or some misunderstanding, but we don’t require you to give us a reason.
+As we just mentioned, we’ll unconditionally refund 100% of your money within 30 days of purchase of all our plans, except the monthly plan, which is “cancel anytime.”
+This means that, with the monthly plan, you may simply cancel at anytime and future billing will cease.
+When you cancel, we may ask you why so we ensure it is not some easily correctable configuration change or some misunderstanding, but we don’t require you to give us a reason.

 It should.
 You may find a particular VPN protocol has been blocked, but we offer PPTP, L2TP/IPzec, Cisco IPsec, and, if you’re a personalVPN Pro™ customer, the openVPN-based SSL service (which has seemingly infinite options).
 We should be able to get you through most any force field.